 Teacher Interview Questions About Professional Experience and Goals

 It seems like a trite softball question, but don’t let that fool you.
 Most administrators are looking for something more than “I’ve just always loved kids.”
-If you don’t have a substantive answer, then why are you even applying?
-Schools want to know you are dedicated to enriching the lives of students.
+Martinez wants to hear your story.
+Was there a teacher or teaching experience that inspired you?
+How did you get here?
 Answer honestly with anecdotes or examples that paint a clear picture of the journey that you took to become a teacher.

 Why do you want to teach at this school?